 Notice the sense of depth when compared to the other versions.
 Almost inviting us to walk into the frame.

-In the second example, the ratios are reversed, we now have roughly 2/3 sky to 1/3 foreground.
+In the second example, the ratios are reversed and we now have roughly 2/3 sky to 1/3 foreground.
 With more sky, this composition tends to communicate a sense of open space, whilst still allowing our viewer to journey from front to back.

 Finally, if we go for a contemporary composition with mostly sky and almost no foreground this composition is likely to really strongly emphasise the wide open spaces of outback Australia.

-I really wanted to communicate the sense of space and the dominance that Uluru holds on the landscape, for that reason I chose the composition below as my favourite.
+I really wanted to communicate the sense of space and the dominance that Uluru holds on the landscape and for that reason, I chose the composition below as my favourite.

 What do you think?

-Of course, it’s up to us, the storytellers to decide which composition best suits the story we are trying to tell!
+Of course, it’s up to us as the storytellers to decide which composition best suits the story we are trying to tell!